Tuning arrays with rays: Physics-informed tuning of quantum dot charge states: Additional performance analysis

-For charge tuning, there is a somewhat unexpected trend of rapidly decreasing performance at high noise level for the short lifetimes, Fig.~\ref{fig:sim-perf-comp}(a), that can be explained by the algorithm's inability to ignore a telegraph jump in a ray when a chance of such jumps is unusually low.
-This issue is likely addressable by using the repeat-and-vote strategy described in Sec.~\ref{ssec:tuning-playground}, or by making the peak finding algorithm more restrictive by increasing the expected prominence of peaks.
-For moderate but higher than the reference frequency of telegraph noise, Fig.~\ref{fig:sim-perf-comp}(b), the performance of PIT is nearly indistinguishable to that shown in Fig.~\ref{fig:tuning-sim}.
-Finally, the performance degrades substantially when the lifetime of telegraph noise becomes significantly longer than reference.
+For charge tuning, there is a somewhat unexpected trend of rapidly decreasing performance at high noise levels for the short lifetimes, Fig.~\ref{fig:sim-perf-comp}(a), that can be explained by the algorithm's inability to ignore a telegraph jump in a ray when a chance of such jumps is unusually low.
+This issue is likely addressable by using the repeat-and-vote strategy described in Sec.~\ref{ssec:tuning-playground}, or by making the peak-finding algorithm more restrictive by increasing the expected prominence of peaks.
+For moderate but higher than the reference frequency of telegraph noise, Fig.~\ref{fig:sim-perf-comp}(b), the performance of PIT is nearly indistinguishable from that shown in Fig.~\ref{fig:tuning-sim}.
+Finally, the performance degrades substantially when the lifetime of telegraph noise becomes significantly longer than the reference.